iamdanielgreen/we-ll_build_a_ladder/process/blog.md

 ## A note about a note about notes - 27/10/2025, 18:09

 I have just now finished working through the notes.
 I am now about to make the commit, then I'm going to make a salad.
 But I now have a framework to keep going, and I look forward to finally getting to this (hopefully) later this week.

+## Meanwhile, at a desk in Forest Lodge - 10/12/2025, 11:19 (AEST)

+Well, that absolutely didn't happen.